 In essence, web content should be easier to read, and we’ll show you how to do that in a moment…

-Defining your aim
+2. Define your aim

-There are many reasons for writing website content, but in order to write effective copy, answer this question: what is your aim?
+There are many reasons for writing website content, but in order to write effective copy, first answer this question: what is your aim?

 Before you start writing, use the following checklist: